mmarcincin/HB-DRM-free-bulk-downloader/README.txt

 - !md5s+ (default, enable md5 hash check/file integrity of previously stored/downloaded files in addition to the files you just downloaded, disabled if you use !md5-)
 - !md5s- (disable md5 hash check/file integrity of previously stored/downloaded files)
 - md5 file integrity check works for log purposes only, no further actions are taken for now
+- !logtime (log files are saved in 'logs' folder with date and time in format LOG-all-yyyy-MM-dd-HHmmss.txt and LOG-error-yyyy-MM-dd-HHmmss.txt)
+- !logtimeutc (log files are saved in 'logs' folder with UTC date and time in format LOG-all-yyyy-MM-dd-HHmmssZ.txt and LOG-error-yyyy-MM-dd-HHmmssZ.txt)
+- unlike most switches !logtime and !logtimeutc are applied once per script execution and can't be modified for now (intentional)

 log files:
 - LOG-all.txt -- complete log(downloads + errors)